aksonov/react-native-tableview/README.md

 - Use tableview as menu to navigate to other app screen (check included demo, it uses flux router https://github.com/aksonov/react-native-router-flux)
 - Native editing mode for table - move/delete option is supported by using attributes canMove, canEdit for items/sections

---

 ## Installation
+1. Installation
-1. `npm install react-native-tableview --save`
+    * Using npm: `npm install https://github.com/iRoachie/react-native-tableview --save`
+    * Using yarn: `yarn add https://github.com/iRoachie/react-native-tableview`
+2. Link
+    * `react-native link react-native-tableview`
+    * If fails, follow manual linking steps below
+3. (optional) If you will use JSON file, add it to iOS application bundle
+4. Import it in your JS:

+    ```js
+    import TableView from 'react-native-tableview';
+    ```

+### Manual Linking
-2. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
+1. In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name]
-3. add `./node_modules/react-native-tableview/RNTableView.xcodeproj`
+2. Add ./node_modules/react-native-tableview/RNTableView.xcodeproj
-4. In the XCode project navigator, select your project, select the `Build Phases` tab and in the `Link Binary With Libraries` section add **libRNTableView.a**
+3. In the XCode project navigator, select your project, select the Build Phases tab and in the Link Binary With Libraries section add libRNTableView.a
-4. And in the `Build Settings` tab in the `Search Paths/Header Search Paths` section add `$(SRCROOT)/../node_modules/react-native-tableview` (make sure it's recursive).
+4. And in the Build Settings tab in the Search Paths/Header Search Paths section add $(SRCROOT)/../node_modules/react-native-tableview (make sure it's recursive).
-5. (optional) If you will use JSON file, add it to iOS application bundle
-6. `import TableView from 'react-native-tableview'`

---

 ## Supported Styles
 ### UITableView styles